Your belly button is connected internally to the remnants of the umbilical cord, which links to the abdominal wall and underlying tissues.

 Belly Button Variations: Innies vs Outies

 Why do some people have “outies” while others sport “innies”?
-This variation largely depends on how scar tissue heals after cutting the umbilical cord stump at birth.
+This variation largely depends on how scar tissue heals after the umbilical cord stump separates at birth.

-- Innies: Scar tissue pulls inward during healing; underlying muscles close tightly around residual fibrous ring.
+- Innies: Scar tissue pulls inward during healing; underlying tissues close around the residual fibrous ring.

-Though mostly cosmetic differences, they hint at subtle anatomical variations beneath.
+Though mostly cosmetic differences, they can hint at subtle variations in how the tissue healed beneath the skin.

 The Fascinating Role Of The Falciform Ligament Near The Navel

-- The round ligament (ligamentum teres), which is actually remnant of fetal umbilical vein.
+- The round ligament (ligamentum teres), which is actually a remnant of the fetal umbilical vein.

 - Fatty tissue and small blood vessels supplying nearby areas.